Contrasting Maxx Sports TV (OTCMKTS:AMXX) and Steelcase (OTCMKTS:SCS)

 Steelcase (NYSE:SCS) and Maxx Sports TV (OTCMKTS:AMXX) are both small-cap business services companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their dividends, earnings, institutional ownership, analyst recommendations, risk, valuation and profitability.
+We will contrast the two businesses based on the strength of their profitability, earnings, analyst recommendations, valuation, institutional ownership, dividends and risk.

-This is a summary of recent ratings and recommmendations for Steelcase and Maxx Sports TV, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Steelcase and Maxx Sports TV, as reported by MarketBeat.

 |Sell Ratings